tresoldi/ngesh/README.md

 random phylogenetic trees.
 The most complete is probably the R package [`TreeSim`](https://CRAN.R-project.org/package=TreeSim) by Tanja Stadler, which includes many flexible tree simulation functions.
-In R, one can also use the `rtree` function from `ape` and the `birthdeath.tree` from `geiger`, as well as manually randomizing taxon placement in cladograms.
+In R, one can also use the `rtree()` function from package `ape` and the `birthdeath.tree()` one from package `geiger`, as well as manually randomizing taxon placement in cladograms.

-In Python, some code similar to ngesh and which served as initial inspiration is provided by Marc-Rolland Noutahi on the blog post [How to simulate a phylogenetic tree ? (part 1)](https://mrnoutahi.com/2017/12/05/How-to-simulate-a-tree/).
+In Python, some code similar to `ngesh` and which served as initial inspiration is provided by Marc-Rolland Noutahi on the blog post [How to simulate a phylogenetic tree ? (part 1)](https://mrnoutahi.com/2017/12/05/How-to-simulate-a-tree/).